VAT Registration UAE > Blog > Value Added Tax > Tips to ensure your business is audit-ready

 Helpful tips to ensure your business is audit-ready

-Set up a communication line prior to the audit
+Set up a communication line before the audit

 Keep files complete, organized, and current